su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 We will create a dbt project from scratch and implement a star schema for the data warehouse.

-> 1. Run `dbt init london_bicycle` to create a new dbt project.
+1. Run `dbt init london_bicycle` to create a new dbt project.
+    * Choose `bigquery` as the desired database to use
+    * Choose `oauth` as the desired authentication method
+    * Enter your GCP project ID when asked
+    * Enter `london_bicycle` as the name of your dbt dataset
+    * For threads and job_execution_timeout_seconds, use the default
+    * For desired location, choose EU (because the public london_bicycles dataset resides in EU)

+For 2. and 3. below, the learner is advised to go through the liquor_sales DBT project first before returning to complete 2. and 3. below.

-> 2. Add a fact and dimension model.
+2. Add a fact and dimension model.
-> 3. Add tests.
+3. Add tests.

 ### Designing and Implementing Star Schema and Snowflake Schema for Liquor Sales Data